enactjs/docs/pages/docs/tutorials/tutorial-kitten-browser/lists/index.md

 ### Rest and Spread Operators

 The final new ES6 features we'll introduce here are the rest and spread operators.
-You will often see these used within an SFC's render method.
+You will often see these used within an stateless component's render method.
 When used with destructuring, the rest operator places any property not destructured into a new object.
 The following example destructures `children` and `url` and places any remaining properties in the `rest` object.

     render: ({children, url, ...rest}) => {